Ron was born in Toronto c. May 24, 1929, at the family home, 2231 St. Clair Avenue.

 "There will come a time when you believe everything is finished.
 That will be the beginning." - Louis L’Amour

-It was his wish to have his ashes spread in the Monashee Mountains near Echo Lake, BC.
+It was his wish to have his ashes spread in the Monashee Mountains at Echo Lake, BC.

 Children: